adi1103sh/adi1103sh/README.md

 ### Greetings

-Myself, Adarsh Sharma CSE Undergrad from BIRLA INTITUTE OF TECHNOLOGY, MESRA.
+This is Adarsh Sharma CSE Undergrad from BIRLA INTITUTE OF TECHNOLOGY, MESRA.

 - 🔭 I’m currently working on Web Development.